How Do I Prune A Magnolia Tree?

-Trees, like all organisms on earth, tend to expand and increase in size.
-Sometimes the size may be too big or the shape may not be beautiful so trees sometimes need pruning.
+Like all organisms on earth, trees tend to expand and increase in size.
+Sometimes, the size may be too big, or the shape may not be beautiful, so they need pruning.

-- Cut back branches that stick out too much to the sides to get the shape you want.
+2. Cut back branches that stick too much to the sides to get the desired shape.

 When to trim?